solvespace/solvespace/README.md

     cmake .. -DENABLE_TESTS=OFF
     make

-The app bundle is built in `build/src/solvespace.app`.
+The application is built in `build/src/solvespace.app`, and the executable file is `build/src/solvespace.app/Contents/MacOS/solvespace`.

 [homebrew]: http://brew.sh/